|

 Political Supervision |

-In its roles as guarantor of democracy and the rule of law
+In its roles as guarantor of democracy and

-and supervisory body par excellence, the Assembly of the Republic
+the rule of law and supervisory body par excellence, the Assembly

 The Constitution of the Portuguese Republic and the Rules